PiETLab/TreasureBoxBrailleApps/README.md

   * ![export_jar2](./READMEImages/export_jar2.png)

-3. Select the `SCALP - AuthoringApp` option from the drop down, mark the `Package required libraries into generate JAR` option and click `Finish`
+3. Select the `SCALP - AuthoringApp` option from the drop down, mark the `Copy required libraries into a sub-folder next to the generated JAR` option and click `Finish`
+  * Name the file as `Enamel.jar`
   * ![export_jar3](./READMEImages/export_jar3.png)

+4. To run the JAR file do the following:
+  * Move the generated `Enamel.jar` file to the `Enamel` folder inside the project
+  * Open the terminal, navigate to the Enamel folder and run
+    * `/Library/Java/JavaVirtualMachines/jdk1.8.0_181.jdk/Contents/Home/bin/java -jar Enamel.jar START_FACTORY FactoryScenarios/`

 ## API Documentation